 When I ran on the Tread, I noticed that the belt is similar to the Assault Runner’s belt: thick, rubberized slats.
 The Tread has some noticeable cushion and was extremely comfortable to run on.

-One cool feature is that instead of buttons to adjust incline, the Tread and the Tread+ use knobs along the handlebars that roll.
+One cool feature is that instead of buttons to adjust the incline, the Tread and the Tread+ use knobs along with the handlebars that roll.
 Obvious safety hazard aside, these knobs are intuitive to use, and I honestly preferred them to buttons.
 I noticed that if you don’t adjust the speed properly, the machine starts to vibrate a little.

 Let’s talk downsides.
 If you can get past the cost, my other big concern with the Tread and Tread+ is how heavy these machines are.
 The Tread+ is 455 pounds, so it’s a good thing you can get home delivery and assembly.
-Make sure you set it up where you want it, because you won’t want to have to move it.
+Make sure you set it up where you want it because you won’t want to have to move it.
 Also, without the monthly subscription, the tread isn’t all that great.
 It’s comfortable to run on, but what you’re really paying for is that big, beautiful screen and all the classes on it.

 Before I get down to business reviewing a product or products, I like to have set criteria I’ll use to judge the product.
 When I go to review a treadmill, I actually use it multiple times for a variety of workouts.

 Here’s what I used to bring you the most complete treadmill reviews possible: